Your Cart

 In this lesson, you are going to learn how to tune your guitar and play your very first chords.
 This is very important because without being properly in tune, anything you play on the guitar will not sound right.
 It might even sound quite unpleasant.
-So we can avoid this by learning how to get our guitar in tune.
+We can avoid this by learning how to get our guitar in tune.

-But first, we must get in tune.
+But first, we must get in tune

 When it comes to guitar tuners, there are many to choose from but for getting started I recommend you get a simple clip-on tuner.
 These can be found at your local store or online at a place like Amazon.com.